 Facebook has a page dedicated to helping your restaurant's Facebook business page get started with ads, including how to make an ad, how to choose an audience, and how to select a budget.
-Start making noise with your social media posts – a little bit of ad spend can go a long way on the Internet.
+Start making noise with your social media posts, and remember: a little bit of ad spend can go a long way on social media.

 2) Google & Search Engine Ads

-Google sees 3.5 billion searches per day, and you better believe your potential patrons are searching phrases like "food near me" and "local restaurants."
-Filling out your restaurant’s Google My Business page and, when appropriate, paying for placement helps your restaurant be front and center when people search for nearby dining options.
+Google sees 3.5 billion searches per day, and your guests – both potential and existing – patrons are avidly searching phrases like "food open near me" and "local restaurants delivering now."
+Filling out your restaurant’s Google My Business page and, when appropriate, bidding for ad placement Google Adwords helps your restaurant be front and center when people search for nearby dining options.

-Thus, it should come as no surprise that 68% of restaurants engaged in some sort of charitable giving or event sponsorship in 2017, making it the second-most popular advertising method for restaurateurs this year.
+It should come as no surprise that this flair for hospitality extends beyond the four walls of a typical restaurant: many in our industry regularly take part in charitable giving and sponsoring events in their local community.
+In fact, 68% of restaurants engaged in some sort of charitable giving or event sponsorship in 2017 according to a recent study, making it the second-most popular advertising method for restaurateurs.

 In the example above, Chili's worked with a local high school sports team.
 Members of the team distribute the flyers in school and around town, encouraging community members to visit Chili's.
 Chili's, in turn, donated 10% of the sales directly driven by the event back to the team.
 Both groups won – the team earned funds and the restaurant saw increased business.